rougier/python-opengl/07-points.rst

        gl_FragColor = vec4(max(diffuse*color, specular*vec3(1.0)), 1.0);
    }

-You can see on the figures that the spheres now intersect each other correctly.
+You can see in the figures that the spheres now intersect each other correctly.

 Exercises